olivierfriard/boris_docs/coding.rst

    :width: 40%

+If no keys are defined for the modifier selection, you can type the first character of the modifier and use the **Up arrow** and **Down arrow** keyboard keys to select the correct modifier.

-In the case your behavior type is a *Point event with coding map* or a *State event with coding map*, BORIS will show the *Coding map* window and will allow selecting the desired area(s).
+In the case your behavior type is a **Point event with coding map** or a **State event with coding map**, BORIS will show the **Coding map** window and will allow selecting the desired area(s).
 In case you click a part of the map in which two (or more) areas overlap, the corresponding codes will be recorded.

-A recorded event can be edited (once selected) using the *Observations* > *Edit event* menu option.
+A recorded event can be edited (once selected) using the **Observations** > **Edit event** menu option.
 The resulting *Edit event parameters* allows modifying every parameter (e.g. time, subject, code, modifiers, and comment).

 The **Observations** > **Add event** menu option allows adding a new event by specifying its time and the other parameters.